cabloy/zova/zova-docs/guide/essentials/scope/error.md

 ## Define Error

 It takes two steps to define `Error`.
-Taking the module `a-demo` as an example:
+Taking the module `demo-basic` as an example:

 ### 1. Define Error enum